💻 Geeky Vibes! Check out our partner WrinkledT: Sustainable Style With a POP 💥 🌈 for the Soul (and the Planet!) 🌎💚

 - You can now skip the use of

-variable which expand the time in seconds since the Unix epoch, andEPOCHREALTIME
+date '+%s'with the newEPOCHSECONDSvariable which expand the time in seconds since the Unix epoch, andEPOCHREALTIMEwith microsecond granularity.
+See below examples. - The

-builtin command can now wait for the last process substition and it also includes a-f
+waitbuiltin command can now wait for the last process substition and it also includes a-foption to wait for the specified job or process to terminates. - New

-variable that expands to $0 and sets $0 on assignment. - New
+BASH_ARGV0variable that expands to $0 and sets $0 on assignment. - New

-shopt option for local variables to inherits the value of a variable with the same name at the nearest preceding scope. - Few improvement and fixes in
+localvar_inheritshopt option for local variables to inherits the value of a variable with the same name at the nearest preceding scope. - Few improvement and fixes in

 associative arrays including

-is now the default which solve the common mistake of [a-z] vs [A-Z] matching.- Many improvement on the
+assoc_expand_onceshell option, subscripts with white spaces, etc. globasciirangesis now the default which solve the common mistake of [a-z] vs [A-Z] matching.- Many improvement on the

-builtin. - Many regressions/bug fixes since version 4 which address some potential out-of-bounds memory errors, changes in the expansion of
+historybuiltin. - Many regressions/bug fixes since version 4 which address some potential out-of-bounds memory errors, changes in the expansion of

-to conform to Posix standards.
+$@and$*to conform to Posix standards.

-π For the full list of changes, check the official announcement.
+👉 For the full list of changes, check the official announcement.

-β οΈ Most Linux distributions donβt seem to come compiled with the new feature,
+⚠️ Most Linux distributions don’t seem to come compiled with the new feature,

-shell option, for disabling at runtime whether history is sent to syslog.
+syslog_historyshell option, for disabling at runtime whether history is sent to syslog.

 Examples: $EPOCHSECONDS and $EPOCHREALTIME